dblitva/TaxiDispatcher/README.md

 ## Description

 This is a code refactor tech challenge created by the one company.
-A REST service has been created that is well covered by unit and integration tests and the client application that consumes it.
+Solution contains REST service and client console application.
+Project is covered by unit and integration tests.

 ## Tech stack